 Plus: Check out our other paint brush cleaning tips here.

 Loading and unloading your truck can be time-consuming and tiresome, especially when you have to climb in and out of the bed multiple times.
 Here’s a solution: Use an extension pole with a paint roller attachment to pull or push items with your feet on the ground.
 This tool takes up little space, so you can keep it in your truck at all times.
 It’ll save you time, and save your back! — Terry Crawford.

 Any roller head with work for this tool, as long as it’s large enough to hook around items that you haul in the back of your truck.
 Adding a roller cover makes the tool more gentle for pushing and pulling items that you don’t want scratched.

 Less-Mess Paint Can Lids

-It’s no secret that painting projects are messy, especially when pouring paint from the paint can into a smaller container or roller tray and then re-sealing the lid.
-Here’s one way to cut down on the mess: To prevent paint from spattering all over the place when you close the lid of the paint can, cover it with a rag or paper towel.
-The rag will collect the paint splatters—not your clothes!
+It’s no secret that painting projects are messy, especially when pouring paint from the can into a smaller container or roller tray and then re-sealing the lid.
+Here’s one way to prevent paint from spattering all over the place when you close the lid of the paint can: Cover it with a rag or paper towel.
+The rag will collect the paint splatters, not your clothes!

 Tape Containers for Furniture Glides